Hayden-Cao/Automatic-Sim-Restart/README.md

 ## 1) Place a nodes and scripts folder inside your f1tenth_gym_ros folder on your local PC

-The nodes folder will hold all the nodes you want to run and the scripts folder can be downloaded from this repository and placed into your f1tenth_gym_ros folder
+The nodes folder will hold all the nodes you want to run and the scripts folder can be downloaded from this repository and placed into your f1tenth_gym_ros folder.

+Node: If you are on an Arm MacBook (M1/M2 MacBook) replace the run_sim.sh script contents with the run_sim_for_arm_mac.sh script contents.
+Everything else works the same including the Dockerfile/docker-compose.yml (Tested on my M2 MacBook Air)

 ![image](https://github.com/user-attachments/assets/09ccb62a-164f-4086-a30e-f2edfbf667f0)